Class AbstractCompilerMojo

 protected String

-The --release argument for the Java compiler.
+The --release argument for the Java compiler when the sources do not declare this version.

 protected org.apache.maven.api.Session